 When using standard clapboard on the main body of a Folk Victorian house, gables or accent walls may feature board & batten siding, shakes, shingles or shapes.
 All these options are available in vinyl.

 All colors are suitable for the Folk Victorian style.
-Vinyl siding offers a diverse and attractive color palette, including more than 350 colors certified for color retention.
+Vinyl siding offers a diverse and attractive color palette, including more than 350 colors.

 Trim and Accessories: